-As we emerge from the pandemic, we want to engage with our communities and understand what is important to them.
+53. As we emerge from the pandemic, we want to engage with our communities and understand what is important to them.
 During the course of the pandemic, there have been big advances in the use of digital methods to engage customers and deliver services.
 Trends towards more digital working approaches were already in place but have been accelerated because of the pandemic.
 This has come about through necessity but has also demonstrated where and how digital methods can achieve more than traditional ways of working.
 As we move forward services will increasingly be 'digital by design' making the most of the advantages offered by digital ways of working while making sure that those without digital skills are not left behind.
 Communication with tenants and residents is one of the areas where digital has much to offer.
 This is covered more fully under priority four related to the Charter for Social Housing Residents.

-We will: Contribute from a housing perspective to the development of the Joint Health and Wellbeing Strategy and the underpinning Joint Strategic Needs Assessment (JSNA) including consideration of housing circumstances which are important social determinant of health Review lettings arrangements to increase the proportion of lettings made to overcrowded households Identify residential areas at risk from flooding and consider measures to reduce flood risk and increase flood resilience.
+We will: Contribute from a housing perspective to the development of the Joint Health and Wellbeing Strategy and the underpinning Joint Strategic Needs Assessment (JSNA) including consideration of housing circumstances which are an important social determinant of health Review lettings arrangements to increase the proportion of lettings made to overcrowded households Contribute from a housing perspective to the delivery of Hillingdon Strategic Climate Action Plan 2021 Identify residential areas at risk from flooding and consider measures to reduce flood risk and increase flood resilience.
 Make greater use of mapping capabilities to better understand the spatial dimension of housing issues across the borough Contribute from a housing perspective to local area action through both taking part in neighbourhood action and in using housing intelligence to identify need for local area action